smped/ngsReports/README.md

 An R Package for managing FastQC reports and other NGS related log files inside R.
 Except for some periodic minor bug fixes, this branch is the current release which is also available from [the Bioconductor website](https://bioconductor.org/packages/release/bioc/html/ngsReports.html).
-To install this package for Bioconductor <= 3.6 (R <= 3.4.4) please use the drop down menu above to change to the branch Bioc3.6, and follow the instructions there.
-Versions for Bioc releases 3.9 and 3.10 are also available as branches from this repository.

 ## Installation